The Ultimate Metabolism Boosting Guide

 Stumped about what to eat before and after workouts?
 Preworkout carbs like a sweet potato, a banana, or a smoothie will provide the fuel your muscles need to power through, but being metabolically flexible will also help your body transition from burning carbs to fat.
 Metabolic flexibility helps ensure you’re getting the best nutrition for good performance, while also optimizing for weight loss.

 Many experts recommend creating a reliable habit to get your workouts in - so maybe you run first thing in the morning, or hit your favorite exercise class on your way home from work.

 But even if your time is limited, moving your body is vital for developing and maintaining a healthy metabolism.
 So start small, if that’s all you have time for, or consider making changes to your schedule to fit it in.
 Aim to exercise at least 30 minutes, three times per week at a minimum.
 If you struggle to exercise consistently, you can still make conscious choices to get in more movement every day.

 How can you tell your fitness is improving?
 You may notice improvements in your physical endurance and body composition.
 Your run might feel easier, or your clothes might fit better.
 Regular movement is great for your mental health too, so you may find yourself handling stress better, having more energy, or even smiling more.

 Getting in tune with your metabolism — knowing how, when, and what to eat — can also help ensure you’re burning the right amount of carbs or stored body fat for your health goals.

-Sleep and metabolism are intricately connected.
+Sleep and boosting your metabolism are intricately connected.
 If you struggle with sleep, you may find it difficult to improve your metabolic health.
 And if you’re metabolically unhealthy, you may not sleep well.